 As a reseller, your primary goal is to make money.
-With that in mind, it’s important to understand that a variety of factors can impact your profitability—from customer demand and competitor pricing, to shipping costs or general economic ebbs and flows.
-You can protect yourself and your business by finding eBay selling tips to help you plan ahead for anything that may impact sales and revenue, and adjust your expenses and costs accordingly.
-Understanding the factors of profitability and diligently tracking your sales performance will help ensure that your business is worth the time and energy you put into it.
+With that in mind, it’s important to understand the variety of factors that can impact your profitability.
+Anything from customer demand and competitor pricing, to shipping costs or general economic ebbs and flows can have an effect on your business.

 Determine Upfront Expenses and Operating Costs